apache/airflow/BREEZE.rst

             Backend to use for tests - it determines which database is used.
             One of [ sqlite mysql postgres ].
 Default: sqlite

-    -K, --kubernetes-version <KUBERNETES_VERSION>
-            Kubernetes version - only used in case of 'kubernetes' environment.
-            One of [ v1.13.0 ].
-Default: v1.13.0

     -M, --kubernetes-mode <KUBERNETES_MODE>
             Kubernetes mode - only used in case of 'kubernetes' environment.
             One of [ persistent_mode git_mode ].
 Default: git_mode